-The first module helps you make the seven key decisions that will in turn help you kickstart your digital course creation journey.
+The first module helps you make the seven key decisions that will, in turn, help you kickstart your digital course creation journey.

 You get access to a planning worksheet, which gives you a framework to make the key initial decisions.

-Plus, you also get access to a course framework model that helps you plan the steps and processes for creating and launching your course.
+Plus, you get access to a course framework model that helps you plan the steps and processes for creating and launching your course.

 Module 2: Pre-Selling and Validating Your Course

-Knowing who your ideal customers are and what they are looking for can genuinely make or break the success of your online course.
+Knowing who your ideal customers are and what they are looking for can genuinely make or break the success of your digital course.
 At the same time, most creators don’t know how to approach this step in a systematic fashion.